SilenZcience/cat_win/ARGUMENTS.md

 Only displays the first and last 5 Lines of each File.
 Between the Beginning and End of the File will be displayed how many Lines have been skipped.
 Useful for getting a quick impression of how data in a given File is structured.
-This Argument is not being used when provided alongside with Queries for Substrings of Patterns.
+This Argument is ignored when provided alongside with Queries for Substrings of Patterns or the <a href="#more">-M, --more</a> Parameter.
 Does nothing when the File has at most 10 Lines.

 ```console